Amazon's fanciest speaker is still a tough sell

 Smart speakers and voice assistants are everywhere these days.
 We're practically drowning in all the devices announced by major manufacturers in recent months.
 Products on nearly every aisle of your local home improvement store are adding compatibility with Wi-Fi, Alexa, Google Assistant or even Siri (though changes are slim there).

 Amazon is moving full steam ahead when it comes to new Echo devices.
 At its surprise event in September, the company released a slew of smart home products ranging from wall clocks to microwaves and lots in between.
-Amazon also introduced the premium Echo Plus (£140 at Amazon.co.uk), its most powerful Echo speaker.
+Amazon also introduced the premium Echo Plus ($100 at B&H Photo-Video), its most powerful Echo speaker.

 The $150 Echo Plus has useful features including a built-in temperature sensor and smart home hub, but there are still better sounding speakers out there.
 Unless you really want the Zigbee hub built into your smart speaker, your better bet is the Sonos One for sound quality or the Amazon Echo for the same smarts at a better price.